Bill-Haoyu-Lin/Arc/README.md

 # Arc
-a extenable desktop assistant software, user can add/make extension with their own need.
+An extenable desktop assistant software, user can add/make extension with their own need.
 E.g. Anime Tracker, clock, calendar, file orgnizer, and etc.
 ## Preview
 ### Home Screen
 ![image](https://user-images.githubusercontent.com/56321690/235335845-f1452a71-86b3-42a8-baa8-289795c1a3a4.png)